sitecoreignition/SitecoreIgnition/README.md

 ## Get Started
 Note: Sitecore Ignition now ships preconfigured for Unicorn as its default serialization tool.
 You can easily include TDS or any other serialization method in your own implementation.

+IMPORTANT!: Ignition uses the new Sitecore Nuget feed for sitecore binary references.
+Be sure to add https://sitecore.myget.org/F/sc-packages/api/v3/index.json to your Visual Studio Nuget sources.

 1. Setup a new Sitecore install on your machine.
 2. By default, Ignition uses `http:\\ignition.localhost` as the URL.
 Add this URL to your hosts file and add it to your site's IIS bindings.
 3. Clone the repository: `git clone https://github.com/sitecoreignition/SitecoreIgnition.git`.